« Return to Main Frequently Asked Questions Page

 Because we compose a diverse class with a defined number of participants for each offering of the course, we cannot accept requests to transfer to another course or defer participation.

 Registrants may transfer a registration to another person within the same organization.
 However, registrations may only be transferred to experienced negotiators who have completed a prior course in negotiation, and PON has discretion in accepting a new participant in light of the overall class composition.
-A request to send a substitute must be received in writing at least 21 business days prior to the start of the course.
+A request to send a substitute must be received in writing no later than 5 business days prior to the start date of the course.